The Notorious B.I.G.: Murder

 On March 8, 1997, Wallace attended a Soul Train Awards after-party hosted by Vibe and Qwest Records at the Petersen Automotive Museum in Los Angeles, California.
 Guests included Evans, Aaliyah and members of the Bloods and Crips gangs.
 With over 2,000 people overcrowding the venue, fire marshals shut it down at 12:35 a.m. on March 9.
 After taking a few photos, Wallace and his crew headed downstairs to the Chevrolet Suburbans they had rented from Budget Rent a Car.
 He traveled in the front passenger seat alongside associates Damion "D-Roc" Butler, Lil' Cease, and driver Gregory "G-Money" Young.
 Combs traveled in the other Suburban with three bodyguards.
 The two trucks were trailed by a Chevrolet Blazer carrying Bad Boy director of security Paul Offord.

 Soon after Wallace's Suburban stopped at the red light, a black Chevrolet Impala pulled up to the right side of the car Wallace was in.
-The Impala's driver, described as an unidentified African-American man in a blue suit and bow tie, rolled down his window, drew a 9mm blue-steel pistol, and fired at Wallace's vehicle.
+The Impala's driver, described as an unidentified Black man in a blue suit and bow tie, rolled down his window, drew a 9mm blue-steel pistol, and fired at Wallace's vehicle.
 Wallace was struck by four bullets.
 His entourage rushed him to Cedars-Sinai Medical Center, where an emergency thoracotomy was performed, but he was pronounced dead at 1:15 a.m.
 He was twenty-four years old.
 An autopsy report, released fifteen years after his death, revealed that only the final shot proved fatal.
 The bullet entered through his right hip, damaging his colon, liver, heart, and left lung before coming to rest in his left shoulder.

 Wallace's funeral was held at the Frank E. Campbell Funeral Chapel in Manhattan on March 18.
 There were more than 350 mourners at the funeral, including Lil' Cease, Queen Latifah, Flavor Flav, Mary J. Blige, Lil' Kim, Run-D.M.C., DJ Kool Herc, Busta Rhymes, Salt-N-Pepa, DJ Spinderella, Foxy Brown, and Sister Souljah.
 David Dinkins and Clive Davis also attended the funeral.
 After the funeral, his body was cremated at the Fresh Pond Crematory in Fresh Pond, Queens, and the ashes were given to his family.